 Gutters fitted to sawtooth roofs should be strong since they hold large volumes of water that flow at high speeds.
 Box gutters installed to the saw-tooth roofs should undergo routine maintenance to prevent leaking and to sag.
 The drains are prone to carry leaves and dirt which cause a blockage in the gutters.

 They are economical and easy to construct because the new roof is an extension of the existing main roof.
 The new construction is what is called the lean-to.

 The saltbox roof is also weather-resistant, that is why they are suitable for the Australian harsh climatic conditions.

 With their shape, they shed off the water quickly, especially when installed with proper quality shingles.
 The inclination angle used in designing the saltbox prevents the retention of water.
 This property makes them resistant to corrosion, decay for timber while maintaining the stability of the structure.

 The catslide roof offers efficient methods of saving energy.
-Insulating buildings with saltbox roof is more accessible than most conventional roof design.
-Their design is also resourceful in ventilation of the interior space.
+Insulating buildings with a saltbox roof is more accessible than most conventional roof designs.
+Their design is also resourceful in the ventilation of the interior space.